jes5199/poppet/README.md

 1. TODO Don't recreate existing policy files
 2. TODO Some sort of configuration file
 3. TODO Command line parsing
-4. TODO System facts from existing fact whatsits.
-5. TODO various other TODOs scattered around the source.
+4. TODO various other TODOs scattered around the source.
-6. TODO Too much magic in Implementor::Reader
+5. TODO Too much magic in Implementor::Reader
-7. TODO A second System->System filter to happen on the serverside before System->Policy
+6. TODO A second System->System filter to happen on the serverside before System->Policy
-8. TODO Unique filenames for timestamped files
+7. TODO Unique filenames for timestamped files
-9. TODO Associate logs with their policies
+8. TODO Associate logs with their policies

 # Instructions
 ## Client/Server